code-423n4/docs/roles/wardens/warden-auth.md

 # Register your account

-If you competed in C4 contests prior to October 5, 2022 and have not previously registered your username via wallet authentication, you must register your account.
+If you competed in C4 audits prior to October 5, 2022 and have not previously registered your username via wallet authentication, you must register your account.

 ## Authenticate with your wallet